 Up there with today's most controversial topics, from climate change to data privacy, is the grave issue of Comic Sans.
 Yes, my friends, I am indeed referring to that seemingly innocent typeface that has, for over twenty years, been at the core of much dispute, particularly among designers and typographers.

 Making an appearance in website design, birthday cards, warning signs, formal letters, and more, Comic Sans has gone through quite a journey since its initial release in the mid ‘90s.
 But the question remains: why do people hate Comic Sans so very, very much?

-In this article, we’ll take a look at the origins of this notorious typeface, examining its history and the way people’s perceptions of it have changed over time, as well as the link between Comic Sans and dyslexia:
+In this article, we’ll take a look at the origins of this notorious typeface, examining its history and the way people’s perceptions of it have changed over time - why it's not often chosen as a best font for websites or in website redesign, as well as the link between Comic Sans and dyslexia: